Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 - We can change Looker dashboards and pages using HTML.
 E.g. adding custom HTML / CSS headers in dashboard, adding links to a WIKI on each employee’s Looker homepage
 - Use iLooker to track how users use Looker and to delete non relevant content
 - Remember that we can literally name / alias anything: dimension,measure,view,explore and we can so differently between different explores (e.g. a view can be called differently between different explores).
 Similarly, we can give two views the same name and they will be consolidated in the Looker explore
+- Always view uncommitted changes before putting in a PR
+-

 ## Looker common gotchas
 - Remember that Looker is case sensitive – e.g. strings should be single quotes, as per Snowflake SQL.
 However, case sensitivty can be turned off